About us

 Read bio

 Dr. Freeman is a resident in the Dermatology program at Northwestern.
-He completed his medical training at Washington University in St. Louis, and he was also accepted to five other prestigous medical schools in the US.
-Dr. Freeman has been helping undergrads on their premed journey for years, having previously worked as an MCAT tutor, an EMT preceptor, and several admissions mentoring programs.
+He completed his medical training at Washington University in St. Louis, and he was also accepted to five other prestigious medical schools in the US.
+Dr. Freeman has been helping undergrads on their premed journey for years, having previously worked as an MCAT tutor, an EMT preceptor, and in several admissions mentoring programs.
 He loves helping students overcome the barriers associated with applying to medical school.

 Dr. Diaz